koush/ion/README.md

 #### Proxy Servers (like Charles Proxy)

-Proxy server settings can be done for all Ion requests, or on a per request basis:
+Proxy server settings can be enabled all Ion requests, or on a per request basis:

 ```java
 // proxy all requests